Information for teachers

 - Works of art are fragile and irreparable.
 This is why they must never be touched.
 Even though the damage might not be visible at first, it will occur later.

-The normal admission fee to collections and exhibitions is 8–12 euros, free for children under 18.
+Admission is free for children under 18.

 YOU, ME, HE, SHE – PORTRAITS IN ART